nonsoo/nonsoo/README.md

-- 👋 #Hi, I’m @nonsoo
+- 👋 #Hi, I’m @nonsoo, a front end web developer interested in how different layouts are integrated on the web.
-- 👀 I’m interested in front end web development and how layout on the web is integrated.
+- 👀 I'm interested in exploring how different layouts for pages can be created on the web using tools such as flexbox and css grid.
-- 🌱 I’m currently learning how to devleop IOS apps using **swift** and **react navtive**.
 - 💞️ I’m looking to collaborate on any front end web development projects that are mainly in react

 <!---